OluwadareLab/HiC-SuperNet/README.md

  - Create a folder named raw within the root directory to hold your unprocessed datasets.
 Use this command: `mkdir $root_dir/raw`.
  - Download and extract your datasets into the `$root_dir/raw` directory.
 For GM12878 data, an appropriately named folder will be created containing the contact matrices for every chromosome and available resolution.
 Refer to the README for additional guidance.

-To generate .npz formatted datasets for DiCARN, follow the outlined steps:
+Follow the following steps to generate datasets in .npz format:

 ### 1. Processing Raw Data
 This step will generate a new directory $root_dir/mat/<cell_line_name> containing all chrN_[HR].npz files.